brooklynrail/brooklynrail-platform/content/events/2021/12/alternate-stories-francesca-woodman.md

 title: "Alternate Stories: Francesca Woodman"
 deck: Featuring Katarina Jerinic, Corey Keller, Elisabeth Sussman, Lissa McClure, and Lyle Rexer
-summary: "Artist Katarina Jerinic, curator Corey Keller, curator Elisabeth Sussman, and Executive Director of The Woodman Family Foundation Lissa McClure join critic, curator, and writer Lyle Rexer for a conversation on the exhibition Francesca Woodman: Alternate Stories at Marian Goodman Gallery.
-We conclude with a poetry reading."
+summary: Executive Director Lissa McClure and Collections Curator Katarina Jerinic from The Woodman Family Foundation and curators Corey Keller and Elisabeth Sussman join critic, curator, and writer Lyle Rexer for a conversation on Francesca Woodman.
+We conclude with a poetry reading.
 people:
   - person: katarina-jerinic
   - person: corey-keller